 Guest blog by Randal Whitmore from Home Luv

-Living with a small bedroom can be tough, especially when it has to multi-task and contain your bed, your clothes, and quite often your paperwork.
-Good news: there are a number of design principles that can help make it appear bigger than it actually is to help loosen up the claustrophobic feeling that small bedrooms can impose.
+Living with a small bedroom can be tough, especially when it has to multi-task.
+Some small bedrooms contain your bed, your clothes, and quite often your paperwork.
+Good news, though: there are a number of design principles that can help make it appear bigger than it actually is.
+This can help loosen up the claustrophobic feeling that small bedrooms can impose.
 Whilst these “design rules” exist as a guide to opening up smaller interiors, some homeowners can follow them too closely and end up creating a completely contemporary look that loses the personality and cosiness that a bedroom deserves.

 Twist leg small solid oak bedside table